TamaniWolf/ClanBot/README.md

 ### Installation

-To set up Clanbot, download the latest repository ZIP by asking Tamni Wolf
+To set up Royalbot, download the latest repository ZIP by asking Tamni Wolf

 Once installed, enter the directory and install the dependencies: